ramatulli/openhab2-addons/addons/binding/org.openhab.binding.intesisbox/README.md

 - addition of the IntesisBox ID command which returns details about the intesisbox device itself (rather than the connected AC unit)
 - channels MODE, FANSP, VANEUD, VANELR now dynamically set based on the LIMITS returned from the connected A/C unit.

-If the channel is not supported by the A/C unit, such as VALUELR on a ceiling cassette unit, it will maintain the default values for that channel, e.g. [AUTO, 1-9, SWING, PULSE].
+If the channel is not supported by the A/C unit, such as VALUELR on a ceiling cassette unit, it will maintain the the default values for that channel, e.g. [AUTO, 1-9, SWING, PULSE].
 Just manually unlink the channel if not used in the OpenHab thing configuration.

 ## Supported Things